Generalized Fubini transform with two variables: Introduction

 In 2001, Kwang-Wu Chen \cite{chen2001algorithms} gave an algorithm for computing Bernoulli numbers, with

-The main purpose of this paper is to extend the Fubini transform for generalize Fubini polynomials and study its properties.
+The primary purpose of this paper is to extend the Fubini transform for generalizing Fubini polynomials and studying its properties.
 We first generalize (\ref{rechen}).
 The idea is to construct an infinite matrix $\mathcal{M}:=\left( a_{n,m}\right) _{n,m\geq0}$ in which the first row $a_{0,m}:=\alpha_{m}$ of the matrix is the initial sequence and the first column $a_{n,0}:=\beta_{n}$ is the final sequence.
 More precisely, for nonzero complex numbers $x$ and $y$, we propose to study the following three-term recurrence relation